Is your website fully optimised?

 Website Checker - FAQ

-In order to give you a comprehensive picture of the complete performance of your website, you will also see results which highlight the criteria that are performing well.
-As such, the 1&1 IONOS Website Checker helps you keep an accurate overview of all the aspects of your website that are performing well or in need of improvement.
+In order to give you a comprehensive picture of the complete performance of your website, you will also see results which highlight the areas that are performing well.

 - How long does it take for my website to load?